radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/metadata/01-concept.md

 Metadata can be used to store in the Ledger information related to:

 - a specific existing entity.
 - a relation between 2 or more entities.
-The relation can be either an existing link in the Brainwave data model or a new one.
+The relation can be either an existing link in the Identity Analytics data model or a new one.
-- a new concept not existing in the Brainwave data model.
+- a new concept not existing in the Identity Analytics data model.

 A metadata is composed of a name (also called a key) and a subkey: